 - The $10,000 stipulation does not apply to a single account but to the total of all of your foreign accounts.

 - Life insurance policies, pension funds and inherited money are also subject to declaration.

 If you’re thinking you might have filing errors on your FBAR forms from previous years – or you haven’t filed them in the first place – rest assured that you can still correct or file FBAR forms with a simple, headache-free process.

 How to File FBAR Forms that Are Past Due

-There are three main ways to file FBAR forms late depending on your situation.
+There are two main ways to file FBAR forms late depending on your situation.

 If any of the below three criteria apply to you, you can file online directly with the IRS feeling confident that there will most likely be no penalty for filing FBAR forms late: